SpeedbridgeMC/nibblet/README.md

 # Nibblet
-A libre, open-source implementation of Minecraft Java Edition's NBT data format.
+A libre, open-source implementation of Minecraft's NBT data format (both Java Edition's and Bedrock Edition's formats).

 This implementation is _not_ based off any other implementation (_especially_ not Minecraft's own - that would be illegal!)
-Instead, it's been written for scratch, with the only reference used being the [wiki.vg page on the NBT format](https://wiki.vg/NBT).
+Instead, it's been written for scratch, with the only reference used being the [wiki.vg page on the NBT format](https://wiki.vg/NBT)

-**NOTE:** This library does _not_ support reading or writing the (slightly different) NBT format used by Bedrock Edition.
+(and a guy in the Bedrock OSS Discord server who I asked about root lists.
+Thanks, Huntondoom!).